 Book tickets through Eventbrite here.

-If you have any questions please get in touch with the KQ events manager Bhav.
+If you have any further accessibility questions and/or requirements, please get in touch with Jemima Barnes (email@example.com).

-Can’t attend but want to receive invitations to future private virtual views?
-Sign up to our updates here.
+Can’t attend but want to receive invitations to future private views?
+Sign up to our update here.